-Large Participant Transaction Risk
+Large Redemption Risk

-The HIT may experience adverse effects if Participants purchase or redeem large amounts of Units of the Fund.
+The HIT may experience adverse effects if large Participants, or a number of Participants collectively, purchase or redeem large amounts of Units of the HIT.
 Such large Participant redemptions, which may occur rapidly or unexpectedly, may cause the HIT to sell portfolio securities at times when it would not otherwise do so, which may negatively impact the HIT's NAV and liquidity.
 Similarly, large Unit purchases may adversely affect performance to the extent that the HIT is delayed in investing new cash or otherwise maintains a larger cash position than it ordinarily would.
 In addition, a large redemption could result in the HIT's current expenses being allocated over a smaller asset base, leading to an increase in the HIT's expense ratio.
+A number of circumstances may cause the HIT to experience large redemptions, including, but not limited to the occurrence of significant events affecting investor demand for securities or asset classes in which the HIT invests; changes in the eligibility criteria for the HIT; reorganization, repositioning, or other announced HIT event; or changes in investment objectives, strategies, policies, risks, or investment personnel.
+Although large Participant redemptions may be more frequent under certain circumstances, the HIT is generally subject to the risk that Participants can purchase or redeem a significant percentage of Units at any time.